WugulOra Morning Ceremony

 Barangaroo Reserve NSW

-WugulOra, meaning ‘One Mob’ in the Sydney area Aboriginal language, is a special moment to begin Australia Day by acknowledging our shared history and Traditional Custodians.
+WugulOra, meaning ‘One Mob’, is a special moment to begin Australia Day by acknowledging our shared history and the traditional custodians of the land.

 CLEANSING THE WAY FOR NEW BEGINNINGS

-To prepare for the Morning Ceremony, winners of the 2016 National Aboriginal Dance Rites contest Koomurri Aboriginal Dance Troupe will hold a Smoking Ceremony at Barangaroo from 7:30am to 8am.
+To prepare for the Morning Ceremony, winners of the 2016 National Aboriginal Dance Rites contest Koomurri Aboriginal Dance Troupe will hold a Smoking Ceremony at Barangaroo.

 In the video below, Yuin Elder Uncle Max Harrison and Yuin man Dean Kelly talk about the meaning and significance of a Smoking Ceremony.
 To turn on captions, use the video controls.

-- 7:30am: Fire arrives at Marrinawi Cove, transported from Me-mel (Goat Island).
+- Fire arrives at Marrinawi Cove, transported from Me-mel (Goat Island) by the Tribal Warrior.
 A procession will escort the fire from Marrinawi Cove to Walumil lawns.